My finances

 You will not need to start repaying your student loans until after you have left your course and earning over the repayment threshold.

-Student’s starting their course in 2023/24 repayments will be calculated as 9% over the repayment threshold of £25,000 (threshold frozen until 2026/27).
+Student’s starting their course in 2024/25 repayments will be calculated as 9% over the repayment threshold of £25,000 (threshold frozen until 2026/27).
 Repayments are usually taken from your salary if you are employed or pay tax in the UK.
 If you live or are employed overseas you have to make alternative arrangements with the student loan company to repay.
 The length of time it will take you to repay the loan will depend on how much you borrowed.
-Loans will be written off after 40 years after they become eligible to be repaid.
+Loans will be cancelled after 40 years after they become eligible to be repaid.

 Gov.uk repaying your student loan